 - You’re ready to tell why you want a new kitchen

 - You’ve decided on the scope of the project based on how much you’re looking to spend and how much you wish to change… refresh, replace, or remodel

 - You have a brief description of the house construction and existing kitchen

 - You’ve answered lifestyle questions

 - You’ve written down what you want included in the new design

 - You recognize what your style preferences are

 - You’ve gone shopping and have an idea how much your selection of appliances and lighting might cost

 - You’ve measured

-If all these steps have you overwhelmed and shakin’ in your shoes – just give us a call and we’ll get you started 1-800-THE DREAM.
+If all these steps have you overwhelmed and shakin’ in your shoes – just give us a call and we’ll get you started.